• Recipe Box

 How to season a pot roast?
 Substitutions for Seasoning

 When cooking a pot roast, the seasonings are simple.
-I use a beef bouillon cube, butter, and my Ranch Seasoning.
-But, if I don’t have the Ranch seasoning ready to go, I choose other options that I have around my pantry.
-Some spice packets I often have on hand are:
+I use a beef bouillon paste, butter, and my Ranch Seasoning.

 • Prepared Ranch Seasoning